 A: Skateable Object was a sculpture for the Cultural Canons and Kickflips exhibition back in 2014.
 The experiment combines typography and skateboarding.
-(Two passions of mine)
+What’s not to like?

 Normally skateboarders would appropriate existing street furniture and architecture, instead, A: Skateable Object asks how they would interact with typography.
 Obstacles were generated by extruding and rotating pre-existing typefaces to create 3D forms.

-For the letter, ‘A’ the typeface Bank Gothic was chosen, although not a favourite normally, from a skateboarding point of view, its a very versatile typeface.
+For the letter, ‘A’ the typeface Bank Gothic was chosen, although not a favourite of ours normally, from a skateboarding point of view, its a very versatile typeface.
 Because of its wide base and short x-height, the angle of its sides make it possible to roll up and its flat top makes it ideal to grind along.
-(4 stars out of 5!)

-The sculpture as with the posters for the event was inspired by modernist art which I was learning about at the time.
-I loved the bold simple forms by Sol Lewitt and Donald Judd so this was my way of experimenting and imitating what I was seeing.
+The sculpture as with the posters for the event was inspired by modernist art which G.A was exploring at the time.
+We loved the bold simple forms by Sol Lewitt and Donald Judd so this was our way of experimenting and imitating what we were seeing.